dagger/dagger/docs/v0.3/sdk/cue/guides/concepts/1238-project-file-organization.md

 A [module in CUE](https://cuelang.org/docs/concepts/packages/#modules) is any directory including a `cue.mod` folder.
 It makes for the prefix/root of importable packages.
 For example, `universe.dagger.io` is a module which includes several packages.

-When you ran `dagger project init`, *dagger* created this directory for you.
+When you ran `dagger-cue project init`, *dagger* created this directory for you.

 :::tip